About Us

-G-Watch is formerly a social accountability program of a university that is currently rebooting, in transition to being an independent action research organization embedded in constituencies of civic and advocacy-oriented organizations all over the Philippines aiming to contribute in the deepening of democracy through the scaling of accountability and citizen empowerment.
+G-Watch is formerly a social accountability program of a university that rebooted to an independent action research organization embedded in constituencies of civic and advocacy-oriented organizations all over the Philippines aiming to contribute in the deepening of democracy through the scaling of accountability and citizen empowerment.

 G-Watch was established in 2000 to respond to a plethora of corruption scandals involving government officials in the Philippines.
 For 15 years, G-Watch has undertaken several pioneering work on social accountability and citizen monitoring, capacitating hundreds of citizen-monitors, who checked the delivery of public services.
 It has convened various fora and conferences, facilitating dialogues and sharing of experience and reflections among reform and development actors.
 It has published numerous publications on citizen engagement and political and governance reforms along with its sister initiative, Political Democracy and Reforms (PODER).